codacy/docs/docs/repositories-configure/integrations/github-integration.md

 1. Click the button **Enable** and follow the instructions.

     !!! important
         The user that enables the integration [must have administrator access to the repository](../../organizations/roles-and-permissions-for-synced-organizations.md#permissions-for-github).
-Codacy uses this GitHub user to [suggest fixes](#suggest-fixes) on pull requests.

-    {% include-markdown "../../assets/includes/service-account-integration.md" %}

 ## Configuring the GitHub integration {: id="configuring"}